 DANCE THROUGH LAVENDER FIELDS

 There are dozens of lavender farms throughout Tasmania and with tourist demand increasing, more are sprouting up.
-Bridstowe Lavender Estate is one of Tasmania’s most recognisable and photogenic location and the most famous of the lavender estates.
+Bridestowe Lavender Estate is one of Tasmania’s most recognisable and photogenic locations and the most famous of the lavender estates.
 With rows of exquisite lavender, the estate is beautiful and provides a different landscape to elsewhere in Tasmania.
-The best time for lavender blooms begins in December.
+The best time for lavender blooms is December and January.